davidaellis/UsageLoggerPublished/README.md

 # Usage Logger 2

 ## Introduction
 Usage Logger 2 is an Android app that records or extracts data about how a person uses their smartphone.
-Primarily developed to assist with psychological research and behavioural science more generally, the app can be customised to perform a number of different functions.
-This includes the ability to extract historical data about previous (retrospective) usage from the previous 5 days.
+Primarily developed to assist with psychological research and behavioural science more generally, the app can be configured to perform a number of different functions.
+This includes the ability to extract information about previous (retrospective) usage (max.
+5 days) as well as current usage of the phone.

 ### Publications